zchee/neovim-wiki/Merging-patches-from-upstream-Vim.md

 N/A ("Not Applicable") patches
 ------------------------------

 Many Vim patches are not applicable to Neovim.
-If you find NA patches, find the existing `version.c: update` pull request by @marvim and mention the NA patches in a comment (please edit/update the *one* comment, rather than adding a new comment for each patch).
+If you find NA patches, find the existing `version.c: update` pull request by @marvim and mention the NA patches in a comment (please edit/update *one* comment, rather than adding a new comment for each patch).
 Example: [PR #7886](https://github.com/neovim/neovim/pull/7886)

 If you are working on a series of patches, you may notice some "Not Applicable" patches.
 In that case you may want to mark the NA patches a commit message, using this format _exactly_ (each patch on a separate line):